What Happens If You Witness A Crime In Singapore? 4 Things To Do

 Should Children Testify In Court For Family Law Proceedings?

-In Singapore, the decision to allow children to testify in court during family law proceedings considers the child’s maturity and understanding as per Section 120 of the Evidence Act 1893.
-This stipulates that the child must be able to understand questions and provide rationale answers.
+In Singapore, the decision to allow children to testify in Court during family law proceedings considers the child’s maturity and understanding as per Section 120 of the Evidence Act 1893.
+This stipulates that the child must be able to understand questions and provide rational answers.

 What Types Of Crimes Require A Witness To Testify In Court In Singapore?